Supporting Young People into Adulthood

 In addition to our independent specialist college, Linkage also delivers the following to young people with learning disabilities and these all make up our Local Offer: Adult Skills, Residential Care, Supported Living, Community Support, Short Breaks and Employment Services.

 Students have the experience of a 24-hour curriculum and move on, post-college, to live in Linkage supported accommodation and gain paid work with the support of Linkage’s Employment Services.

-With 40 years’ experience of working with this client group, Linkage currently supports 230 clients in Care and Community Support services and 90 post-16 students in our independent specialist college on both a daytime and residential basis.
+With 40 years’ experience of working with this client group, Linkage currently supports approximately 230 clients in Care and Community Support services and 150 post-16 students in our independent specialist college on both a daytime and residential basis.
 Working with a network of more than 140 employers, Linkage currently supports around 50 clients to sustain paid employment and enables more than 200 individuals to access work experience.
 Many of our clients are able to build their confidence, comfort and capability in one of our Linkage-managed social and commercial enterprises.
-Our Ofsted inspection report (February 2013), which resulted in ‘Good with outstanding features’ highlighted learner outcomes as outstanding.

 For more information on the SEND Local Offer of the Local Authority’s in the Lincolnshire region please see below:

 East Riding of Yorkshire Council’s Local Offer: www.eastridinglocaloffer.org.uk/